 These strengths are balanced by China Bank's above-industry-average loan growth and high single-borrower concentration, which could pose downside risks to its asset quality.
 Furthermore, the bank's funding profile is modest compared with that of its rated peers, with high reliance on high-cost corporate deposits, diversified to multiple operating entities within the Philippine conglomerate groups -- a common feature among the rated Philippine banks.

 Moody's expects the rights issuance in May will add about 300 basis points to the banks' capitalization level and on a pro-forma basis will bring its common equity tier 1 (CET1) ratio to about 14.2% from 11.3% reported at end-December 2016, comfortably above the minimum requirement of about 10% (assuming a 1.5% D-SIB buffer).
 In addition, based on Moody's estimates, even after assuming 20%-25% loan growth annually over the next 2-3 years, the bank's capitalization profile will remain above the minimum Basel III requirements.

 China Bank's funding profile is somewhat weaker than that of its peers, with depositor concentration increasing significantly over 2016 to fund its somewhat rapid loan growth of 24% over the same period.
 Nevertheless, Moody's expects stability in the banks' funding profile.
 In addition, liquid assets -- which represent 31% of the banks' tangible assets at the end of 2016 -- provide some support against downside risks.
 The banks' rating also takes into account our basic loss-given failure analysis, where creditors are not presumed to absorb losses outside of bank liquidation, since no operational resolution regime is in place in the Philippines.

-Source: Moody’s published report (May 31, 2017)
+Source: Moody’s published report (4 July 2018)

-Source: Capital Intelligence Full Rating Report (October 2017)
+Source: Capital Intelligence Full Rating Report (13 September 2018)